gustvoassuncao/gustvoassuncao/README.md

   </a>
 </p>
 <img align="right" width="300px" src="./bio-image.svg" />
-<h4> 🚀  Before I started in DevOps Engineering I coded a lot as a javascript fullstack.
-I speak english, portuguese and a little bit of spanish.
-I like to learn new things, to watch animes, and talk to people.</h4>
+<h4> 🚀  As I usually say I work with IT, I don't know what kind of challenge will come, but I like to work with the backend part and DevOps.
+I speak English, Portuguese, and a little bit of Spanish.
+I like to learn new things, watch anime, and talk to people.</h4>

 <h2 align="left">⚡ Tech/Tools:</h2>